left

 office tremfya

-MACE=major adverse cardiovascular events (cardiovascular death, myocardial infarctions, and cardiovascular events [strokes]).
+MACE=major adverse cardiovascular event (cardiovascular death, nonfatal myocardial infarction, and nonfatal stroke).